Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 | pic       | 1.21  |    513216 | 91913       | 1.433 | 82483.1   | 9428.5     |
 | Intel.pdf | 7.955 | 26192768  | 25913696    | 7.914 | 22067691.4| 3844137.5  |

-From one point of view, if we look at `Sym` column, we can see that in some cases we really become spend fewer bytes for symbol encoding.
+From one point of view, if we look at the `Sym` column, we can see that in some cases we really become spending fewer bytes for symbol encoding.
 But at the same time, ESC encoding becomes more expensive.
 Not to mention that the `pic` became almost 2 times larger!
-If we would call `rescale()` at `TotalFreq >= 16384`, the result would not be better.
-At this stage, this change has not provided any benefits in term of compression size.
-When using PPM, encoding ESC symbol becomes somewhat of an obstacle in achieving better compression.
+If we were to call `rescale()` at `TotalFreq >= 16384`, the result would not be better.
+At this stage, this change has not provided any benefits in terms of compression size.
+When using PPM, encoding ESC symbols becomes somewhat of an obstacle in achieving better compression.
 We will see what can be done with this in the next part.

 [Source code](https://github.com/Akreson/compression_tests/tree/eca3e71b2001cf7143cd6bb59c33d670a7e20a3c) for this part.